 The International House I is a temporary lodgment for international students to get used to the living environment and customs of Obihiro.
 In order to make them available to as many international students as possible, the period of residence is from one month up to one year.

 As the rent is monthly, even if you move in in the middle of the month, the period of residence will be one year at maximum from the first day of the month.
-For example, if you moved in on October 6, 2013, you can live in the apartment up to September 30, 2014.
+For example, if you moved in on October 1, 2023, you can live in the International House up to September 30, 2024.
 However, the period of time may slightly differ due to university holidays, national holidays, weekends or other reasons.
 Check the period of residence in your residence permit.

 Even if your roommate (your family) becomes a student of our university, the period of residence will not be extended.

-You may be asked to reside in the International House II if a suitable apartment is not vacant in the International House I or if there is some other reason.
+You may be asked to reside in the International House II if a suitable room is not vacant in the International House I or if there is some other reason.

 Management

-Management and clerical work for the International House I is done by the Staff for International Students of the Student Educational Support Section (hereinafter referred to as “Staff for International Students”) according to the Rules of the International Houses, the National University Corporation Obihiro University of Agriculture and Veterinary Medicine, and the Detailed Regulations for Using the International Houses, the National University Corporation Obihiro University of Agriculture and Veterinary Medicine.
+Management and clerical work for the International House I is done by the Staff for International Students of the Student Affairs Section (hereinafter referred to as “Staff for International Students”) .

 Tel: 0155-49-5297, 5298; E-mail: rgk@obihiro.ac.jp

 The rent is monthly.
-Note that even if you stay in an apartment only one day of a month, you have to pay the rent for the whole month.
-A renter of a Type S apartment has to pay a monthly electricity, water and gas charge (3,600yen/month).
+Note that even if you stay at the International House only one day of a month, you have to pay the rent for the whole month.
+A renter of a Type S has to pay a monthly electricity, water and gas charge (3,600yen/month).
 Even if you moved in or out in the middle of a month, you have to pay the full amount of this utility charge for the month.

-In addition, you will be charged electricity, water and gas charges for your apartment, fees for rented equipment, costs for cleaning and repair done after you move out.
+In addition, you will be charged electricity, water and gas charges for your room, fees for rented equipment, costs for cleaning and repair done after you move out.

 Type S (for a single person)) 4,600 yen/month